A couple kisses during their Iceland elopement

 6. Stuðlagil Canyon

-Spectacular, one-of-a-kind basalt columns frame this beautiful canyon, unknown until just recently.
+Spectacular, one-of-a-kind basalt columns frame this beautiful canyon, which was unknown until just recently.

 A couple walks through Iceland during their Iceland elopement